ElsieHealthy/elsiehealthy.github.io/_pages/privacypolicy.md

 ## 6. Children's Privacy

 Protecting the privacy of children is important to us.
-The App is not intended for use by individuals under the age of [minimum age].
-We do not knowingly collect personal information from children under [minimum age].
+The App is not intended for use by individuals under the age of 16.
+We do not knowingly collect personal information from children under 16.
 If you believe we have collected personal information from a child, please contact us immediately.

 ## 7. Changes to this Privacy Policy